-Unfortunately, eggs seem to work their way into everything, due mostly to their versatility in ability to bind, leaven, and add moisture to all sorts of tasty things.
+Unfortunately, eggs seem to work their way into everything, due mostly to their versatility in the ability to bind, leaven, and add moisture to all sorts of tasty things.
 So how do we keep our tasty things intact without the help of the egg?
-Fortunately we have so many options for substitutions it can make it difficult to know when to use what.
-Here are some basic guidelines to get you started:
+Fortunately, we have so many options for substitutions it can make it difficult to know when to use what.
+The following are some of the most popular and widely used vegan egg substitutes.

-Good for making pie fillings, pudding, mousses, quiche or as a binding agent for things like vegan meatloaf.
-Just blend 1/4 cup silken tofu in a food processor or blender until smooth for each egg you would like to replace.
+Silken tofu: Good for making pie fillings, pudding, mousses, quiche or as a binding agent for things like vegan meatloaf.
+Just blend ¼ cup silken tofu in a food processor or blender until smooth for each egg you would like to replace.

 These are great for a variety of purposes: leavening, binding, or replacing egg whites in a recipe, and they keep forever in your pantry.
 For more specific instructions, just consult the directions on the box.
 I usually wait until a recipe specifically suggests using one of these products, as I have had disastrous results using them willy-nilly.
 For instance, they do not work well for pancake mixes.
 My dog Tess was the happy benefactor of that failed attempt.